 The substances that interact with the ECS are known as cannabinoids and come in two varieties:

-cannabidiol (CBD) is an intensively researched and promising phytocannabinoid derived from cannabis.
+For example, cannabidiol (CBD) is a promising compound made from cannabis.
 Tetrahydrocannabinol (THC) is another one of the 113+ phytocannabinoids found in cannabis.

 These endocannabinoids are made as necessary from arachidonic acid derivatives in cell membranes, producing a local effect before enzymes break them down.

 What makes the ECS so integral to human health is that it serves as an interface with many other bodily systems.
 Endocannabinoids receptors are present in vital organs, the brain, glands, connective tissue, and even immune cells.

 Within each part of the body, the ECS works to accomplish one specific goal: homeostasis.

 If you recall from grade-school biology class, homeostasis is how your body maintains fixed internal conditions when faced with external changes.
 The simplest example of this your body sweating when it’s hot outside.
 Your body naturally stays around 98 degrees Fahrenheit internally, and sweat is how it dissipates heat to keep you cool.

 The ECS promotes homeostasis at every level of life, from the subcellular level to the organismal level.

 Here’s one example: when you experience an injury, cannabinoids work to reduce the secretion of chemical activators from tissue, thereby stabilizing your neurons and inhibiting excessive firing.
 This then calms proximal immune cells to block the release of inflammatory signaling molecules.

 That’s three distinct mechanisms of action across three distinct types of cells for one purpose: attenuate your pain and alleviate the structural damage induced by the ankle sprain.

 The ECS, with its intricate actions throughout your nervous system, immune system, and virtually every organ, is the bona fide intersection of your mind and body.